-Obviously line drying is the cheapest way to dry them (and those little sock dryers are perfect for wipes) but even if you’re tumble drying them, again as part of a full mixed dryer load, the amount spent on drying them is negligible.
+Obviously line drying is the cheapest way to dry them (and those little sock dryers are perfect for wipes).
+Even if you’re tumble drying them, again as part of a full mixed dryer load, the amount spent on drying them is negligible.

-In terms of washing detergents etc, the environmental impact of washing 25 cloth wipes as part of a mixed washload is again very little, but of course there are more eco friendly washing options out there if you really want to lessen your eco impact.
+In terms of washing detergents etc, the environmental impact of washing 25 cloth wipes as part of a mixed washload or with your cloth nappies is very little.
+Of course there are more eco friendly washing options out there if you really want to lessen your eco impact.

 Just like with disposable wipes, there are different fabric options available as reusable wipes.
-Bamboo, cotton and microfibre are all popular options however if you’re looking to choose truly eco options, consider organic bamboo or cotton over microfibre which can release microfibres into our environment.
+Bamboo wipes, cotton and microfibre are all popular options however if you’re looking to choose truly eco options, consider organic cotton over microfibre which can release micro plastics into our environment.

-One great thing about reusable wipes is that you will know exactly what is going onto your babies sensitive skin.
 Brilliant news for eczema sufferers or just delicate little ones, you can even use reusable wipes with just plain water, although there are lots of different ideas out there for soaking solutions.
-Chamomile teabags, soapy squares, essential oils, you have complete control.
+Chamomile teabags, coconut oil, soapy squares, essential oils, a splash of babies bod wash - you have complete control.

-Again, as with every parenting decision, the choice is yours.
+Whether you decide upon disposable wipes or reusables is down to you and your family.
 Whatever you decide, own that decision and know that you’ll have made the right decision for your family at that time.
 Which is the best that all of us can hope for.